Financially reviewed by Patrick Flood, CFA.

 As with any type of loan, there are risks like interest rate changes, margin calls, and magnified losses if you're using the loan for portfolio leverage.
 You can read more about these risks here.

-M1 Spend is an optional and free money management module within the M1 Finance umbrella.
-It gets you access to high-yield savings.
+M1 Earn is an optional and free money management module within the M1 Finance umbrella.
+It gets you access to FDIC-insured high-yield Cash Accounts.

 This makes M1 Finance as a whole considerably more attractive in my opinion, allowing you to house all your personal finance tools in one place if you want to, and extends it from just an investing platform to a financial management platform.